YusakuFujiii/Attacking-the-problem-of-time-based-bars/README.md

    - This method is effective in reducing the amount of data and extracting meaningful information.

 ### Discussion
-- What about sampling dollar bars where the size of the bar is dynamically adjusted as a function of something?
+1. What about sampling dollar bars where the size of the bar is dynamically adjusted as a function of something?
-- Does a ML model that has learned from dollar bars work well with time-based bars that are provided in real time by an exchange API?
+2. Does a ML model that has learned from dollar bars work well with time-based bars that are provided in real time by an exchange API?
- -
+   - 2 trading period ahead in time-based bars is not the same as that in dollar bars.
+This means that target distribution is different between a  learning phase and trading phase, which will be the cause of devil, the difference of performance between backtest and oos trading.
+   - For a ML model that has learned from dollar bars to work, what about creating dollar bars in real time and making a trading decision on them?